West Florida Controversy: Further notes

 In 1813, the United States seized the land between the East Pearl River and the Perdido River.
 Although James Wilkinson was being paid about $4000 a year by the Spanish government, he nonetheless led the United States Army unit that carried out this seizure, the only permanent territorial acquisition during the War of 1812.
-On September 12-15, 1814, the Royal Navy, the Royal Marines, and Muscogees, attacked Mobile Point in the First Battle of Fort Bowyer; the HMS Hermes ran aground during the unsuccessful bombardment and was burned by the British.
+On September 12-15, 1814, the Royal Navy, the Royal Marines, and Muscogees, attacked Mobile Point in the First Battle of Fort Bowyer; HMS Hermes ran aground during the unsuccessful bombardment and was burned by the British.
 On February 8, 1815, in the Second Battle of Fort Bowyer, the Royal Navy landed soldiers who successfully set up cannons, howitzers, mortars, and Congreve rocket launchers, and the fort was surrendered on February 12.
 However, on February 13, HMS Brazen arrived, with news of the Treaty of Ghent.

 On July 17, 1821, Colonel José María Callava, the Spanish governor of West Florida, formally delivered West Florida to United States General Andrew Jackson.